ewfx/aidel-data-girls/README.md

 ## 🛠️ How We Built It
 Technologies:
 Mistral 7B
-We are using an API endpoint provided by OpenRouter to access Mistral-7B LLM model.
-Using React-based UI, the data is uploaded in .txt format.
-Data is extracted from the file and the list of Transactions is being sent as a prompt to the
+ We did the frontend setup using React and in backedn using FAST API.
+Using React-based UI, the data is uploaded in json format.
+Data is extracted from the file, and for each transaction, we're prompting the Mistral7B model.e are using an API endpoint provided by OpenRouter to access Mistral-7B LLM model.
+Capture response from the API and present it in the prescribed output format

 ## 🚧 Challenges We Faced
 - Data Variability: Transaction descriptions vary widely, especially the Unstructured data, requiring strong generalization and model training.